Local Law 87

 The New York City Department of Buildings (DOB) feels your pain – or at least, the people who work there do – and have been working behind the scenes to improve and simplify the inspection and permit process.

-DOB NOW – the online portal for all your construction regulations needs.
-DOB NOW makes it easy to submit applications, make payments, set up appointments for inspections, check the status of applications or inspections, pull permits and make renewals.
+The online portal for all your construction regulations needs, DOB NOW makes it easy to submit applications, make payments, set up appointments for inspections, check the status of applications or inspections, pull permits and make renewals.
 All online, in one place.

-DOB NOW – the easier way to conduct construction business in the digital age – is rolling out gradually throughout the next year.
+The DOB NOW program is rolling out gradually throughout the next year.
 DOB NOW will have four separate but integrated sections:

 • DOB NOW: Inspections